-If you’ve always wondered why an item was given and what it meant, here’s a handy reference list for you.
+If you’ve wondered why an item was given and what it meant, this is the handy reference list for you!

 - Salt: Given with the message “That life may always have flavor”, can also represent added luxury or flavor to life

 - Sugar: Means “So your life shall always have sweetness”

 - Wine: Symbolizes the hope “That joy and prosperity may reign forever”…or…”That your family will never be thirsty”…or…”So you will always be of good cheer”

 - Honey: “So that you may always enjoy the sweetness of life”

 - Broom: “So your home may always be clean” or “To help sweep away any evil and bad luck”